GPUbrainStorm/UE5_Spout2_DX12/README.md

 Spout2 plugin for **Unreal Engine 5** using **DirectX 12**.

-This plugin enables **Spout sending** directly from Unreal Engine via DX12.
+This plugin enables **Spout sending and receiving** directly from and to Unreal Engine via DX12.
-Stable in both editor and packaged builds.
+Works in both editor and packaged builds.

-> **Note:** This is a beta release — proceed with caution.
+> **Note:** Beta release.

 **Test Environment:**
 Unreal Engine 5.2.1 on Windows with DirectX 12.